RazerMS/Shopping-Cart-Plugins-RazerMS_CSCart/README.md

 - Click `Add Payment` to create new payment method.

-- Refer to the datail below; kindly insert details into the respective fields.
+- Refer to the datail below; kindly insert details into the respective fields:
-    a-Name: Molpay
+    a.
+Name: Molpay
-    b-Processor: MOLPay Malaysia Online Payment
+    b.
+Processor: MOLPay Malaysia Online Payment
-    c-Template:(optional)
+    c.
+Template:(optional)
-    d-Payment Category: Internet Payments
+    d.
+Payment Category: Internet Payments
-    e-Another fields is optional
+    e.
+Another fields is optional

-- Click on [Create] button on the bottom to save all changes.
+- Click on `[Create]` button on the bottom to save all changes.

-- Click on edit button at “MOLPay Malaysia Online Payment” Payment methods.
+- Click on `edit` button at “MOLPay Malaysia Online Payment” Payment methods.

-- Click Configure.
+- Click `Configure`.

-- Fill in the details accordingly. a-MOLPay Merchant ID 	: Your MOLPay Merchant ID b-MOLPay Verify Key	: Your MOLPay Verify key.
+- Fill in the details accordingly.
+    a.
+MOLPay Merchant ID : Your MOLPay Merchant ID
+    b.
+MOLPay Verify Key  : Your MOLPay Verify key.
 Check your merchant profile to have this key.

 - Save all the changes.
 You’re Done!